matt2718/colorado-qb/_pages/info/what-is-quiz-bowl.md

 competitions in general, it usually denotes a specific [tossup-bonus format]( /info/rules) with [pyramidal questions](/info/pyramidal).

+Colorado students may be familiar with Knowledge Bowl.
+While both quiz bowl and Knowledge Bowl are buzzer-based academic competitions, they are [very different](/info/knowledge-bowl-comparison).

 ## Subjects

 The questions cover a wide variety of academic subjects, encouraging teams with